datarobot-oss/terraform-azurerm-dr-infra/README.md

 ### Kubernetes
 #### Toggle
 - `create_kubernetes_cluster` to create a new Azure Kubernetes Service Cluster
+- `existing_eks_cluster_name` to use an existing AKS cluster

 #### Description
 Create a new AKS cluster to host the DataRobot application and any other helm charts installed by this module.

 The AKS cluster Kubernetes API endpoint can either be made available over the public internet or privately to the VNet.
-When `private_cluster` is `true`, the cluster API endpoint is only available from within the VNet via a PrivateLink.
-When `private_cluster` is `false`, the cluster API endpoint is accessed via the public internet.
-This access can be restricted to specific IP addresses via the `cluster_endpoint_public_access_cidrs` variable.
+When `kubernetes_cluster_endpoint_public_access` is `false`, the cluster API endpoint is only available from within the VNet via a PrivateLink.
+When `kubernetes_cluster_endpoint_public_access` is `true`, the cluster API endpoint is accessed via the public internet.
+This access can be restricted to specific IP addresses via the `kubernetes_cluster_endpoint_public_access_cidrs` variable.

 Two node groups are created:
 - A `primary` node group intended to host the majority of the DataRobot pods